emqx/emqx-ecp-docs/ecp/en_US/install/install_ecp_on_linux.md

 ## Offline Installation

-1. Download the Docker image package
+1. Download the [Docker image package](https://github.com/emqx/EMQX-Business-Critical/releases/download/2.4.1-alpha.4/emqx-ecp-dependency-images-2.4.1-alpha.4.tar.gz).
+If you are unable to download it, you can also [contact us](https://www.emqx.com/zh/contact?product=emqx-ecp) to obtain an offline installation package.

 2. Import the Docker image